Accessing your bank account after going bankrupt

-You can open a new bank or building society account after being declared bankrupt, but you the bank or building society may ask if you are bankrupt.
+If you’ve already been declared bankrupt, you can apply for a new bank or building society account.
+The bank or building society may ask if you are bankrupt.
 They will decide whether or not you can open a new account.
-Even if the bank agrees to you opening an account, it may impose certain conditions or limits, such as not giving you access to an overdraft.
+Even if the bank agree to you opening an account, they might give you some conditions, such as not giving you access to an overdraft.

 Do you need to tell the official receiver about a new bank account?